GilGalaad/JSqlBench/README.md

                           [default 1]
  -T,--tablespace <tbsp>   Create tables in the specified tablespace,
-                          rather than the default tablespace -t,--time <dop>          Run the test for this many seconds -U,--username <user>
+                          rather than the default tablespace -t,--time <seconds>      Run the test for this many seconds -U,--username <user>
  ```